geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 </main>
 ```

-Wethen need to reference the __checkout.js__ file from the gateway servers.
+We then need to reference the __checkout.js__ file from the gateway servers.
 This will place the Checkout object into global scope.
 In this case we will use __version 49__ of the checkout.

 ```php
  <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.4.1/js/bootstrap.min.js"></script>